pshchelo/edgetension/doc/edgetension-doc.rst

 Image processing with ImageJ for membrane detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-*This section is copy-pasted with some editions from T.Portet's manual.*

 You first have to open this stack with ImageJ, define a rectangular selection
 enclosing the vesicle, and crop the image.
 You have to make sure that for